robalyx/rotector/README.md

 </h1>

 <p align="center">
   <em>When Roblox moderators dream of superpowers, they dream of <b>Rotector</b>.
-A powerful application written in <a href="https://go.dev/">Go</a>, designed to assist in identifying inappropriate user accounts on Roblox using AI and smart algorithms.</em>
+A powerful application built with <a href="https://go.dev/">Go</a> that uses AI and smart algorithms to find inappropriate Roblox accounts.</em>
   <br><br>
   🚀 <strong>An experimental project built with modern technologies.</strong>
 </p>